cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 - Section {{background}}: Describe background, related related, and use cases of VOPRF protocols.
 - Section {{properties}}: Discuss the security properties of such protocols.
-- Section {{protocol}}: Specify a VOPRF protocol based on elliptic curve groups.
+- Section {{protocol}}: Specify a VOPRF protocol based on elliptic curves.
 <!-- - Section XXX: Specify a VOPRF extension that permits signers to prove the private key was integrated into the VOPRF computation. -->

 ## Terminology